faizan-20/faizan-20/README.md

 Full Stack Developer
 --------------------

-I started programming in python at the age of 16 and then switched to doing DSA problems on Java and now I am learning full-stack web development.
+I started programming in python at the age of 16 and then switched to solving DSA problems using Java and now I am learning full-stack web development.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Link](http://faizan-20.github.io/portfolio-page/)